MicroEJ/docs/PlatformDeveloperGuide/uiImageOverview.rst

    :ref:`section_image_generator`) and / or the images to embed as regular resources (see :ref:`image_runtime_decoder`).

-2. The files are embedded as resources with the MicroEJ Application.
+2. The files are embedded as resources with the application.
 The files' data are linked into the FLASH memory.

-3. When the MicroEJ Application creates a MicroUI Image object, the Image Loader loads the image, calling the right sub Image Engine module (see :ref:`section_image_generator` and :ref:`image_runtime_decoder`) to decode the specified image.
+3. When the application creates a MicroUI Image object, the Image Loader loads the image, calling the right sub Image Engine module (see :ref:`section_image_generator` and :ref:`image_runtime_decoder`) to decode the specified image.

-4. When the MicroEJ Application draws this MicroUI Image on the display (or on buffered image), the decoded image data is used, and no more decoding is required, so the decoding is done only once.
+4. When the application draws this MicroUI Image on the display (or on buffered image), the decoded image data is used, and no more decoding is required, so the decoding is done only once.